Tatsoskab/youtube-to-mp3/README.md

 If the audio you want to get is from a video in a playlist, you will need to click on share and copy the URL form there, otherwise it won't download correctly, (that does not apply for normal videos).
+After the video is downloaded and converted to audio, it will be transfeared inside music folder, dont delete music folder